Understanding the ISO 14000 Family of Standards

 Now, you want your facility to get certified as environmentally friendly.
 “Give me that ISO 14000?”
 Not as easy as that.
 Which norm exactly do you ask for?
 There is a whole family of standards.
 Each topic has its own.
 The variety of norms seems infinite: ISO 14001 can be described as general user’s guide for environmental management, whereas 14020 to 14025 include labels and declaration.
 ISO 14015 determines the environmental assessment of sites and organizations, 14062 the goals.
 Some norms even have multiple sub-norms, such as ISO 14064-1,-2,-3.
 The good news: ISO 14000 is generic.
 Any organization, no matter what size or branch, whether public or private, can apply.
 But what do all these numbers stand for?

 Well, if you plan on releasing a completely new product, and you are concerned with its environmental impact, it might be a good idea to effect a complete life cycle assessment.
-The certificate of your choice would be the ISO 14040, in this case.
+The standard of your choice would be the ISO 14040 & 14044, in this case.
 It evaluates the product’s LCA framework:

 If you wish to analyze and certify your complete company or single sites, it is the “Environmental assessment of sites and organizations (EASO)” you have to look for.
 This EASO is included in the ISO 14015: